-There is a refundable payroll tax credit for 50% of wages paid by employers to employees when the workplace is fully or partially closed due to COVID-19 or gross receipts declined by more than 50% when compared to same quarter as last year.
-For employers of over 100 employees, the credit can apply to employees who are not providing services due COVID19; to employers of under 100 employees it can apply to all employees.
+There is a refundable payroll tax credit for 50% of wages paid by employers to employees when the workplace is fully or partially closed due to COVID-19 or gross receipts declined by more than 50% when compared to the same quarter as last year.
+For employers of over 100 employees, the credit can only apply to retained employees who are not providing services due to COVID-19; employers of under 100 employees can apply the credit to all employees.
 The credit is capped at \$10,000 per employee and applies to compensation and health benefits through the end of 2020.